ozalboher/fullstack-pet-adoption-ozalboher/README.md

 Ensure you have the following prerequisites before setting up the project:

 - Node.js and npm
-- React npm package
+- React npm packages
-- Install all packages in package.json (npm install)
+- Install all packages in React/package.json & nodeJS/package.json (npm install)
 - MySQL Server

 ## Installation